-Every invention began as an idea - someone’s good idea.
-That’s how they ALL begin.
-A sudden inspiration, or a well-thought-out solution, all those good ideas somehow got turned into something useful.
-Of course, not every good idea becomes an actual invention.
-And in fact, many of the good ones don't even get off the drawing board.
+Every invention was first an idea…someone’s good idea.
+That’s how they all begin.
+Sometimes it’s a sudden inspiration, other times it’s a long, thoughtful process.
+But either way, only a few of those good ideas get ever get off the drawing board.
 But every invention that does get off that drawing board, has an interesting story behind it.

 The story of the Drummer's Wing Nut Wrench, begins in the 1980’s out of sheer necessity.
 My name is Doug Berglund, and this is the story of the wrench.

-As a drummer, playing 4-6 nights a week for months on end, I was frustrated with the time and effort it took to make sure all the bolts on my kit were securely tightened.
-There is nothing worse than a cymbal stand, cowbell, or tom-tom shifting (or worse: falling) in the middle of a show.
-And then once I’d get them all on tight enough to withstand the pounding, it would take forever to get them un-tightened, pulled apart, and eventually packed up again.
+As a drummer, playing 6 nights a week on the road for months on end, I began noticing the toll the road was taking on both me AND my drum equipment.
+I was frustrated with the time and effort it took me to make sure all the nuts & bolts on my drum kit were securely tightened.
+There is nothing worse than a cymbal stand, cowbell, or tom-tom shifting position or falling (it DOES happen) in the middle of a show.
+And then once I’d get things reassembled and tightened down tight enough to withstand the pounding, it would take forever to get them un-tightened, pulled apart, and then packed up again.

 I looked everywhere and asked around, but nobody was selling a wrench that could firmly clamp down on both wings of a wing nut.
 Pliers can't do it, and using 2 drumsticks (you know what I'm talking about) just doesn't cut it.
-It's gripping BOTH wings at the same time that makes it a solid grip.
-Everyone I talked to seemed certain that they had seen one before, but no one knew where.
+What you need is a tool that can grip BOTH wings at the same time.
+Now, THAT makes for a solid grip.
+But I couldn’t find one anywhere.
+Everyone I talked to seemed certain that a tool like that existed, but nobody remembered where they’d ever seen one.
 And no one could find one in their tool box or kitchen "junk drawer" at home.

 So I tried making my own wrench.
-After numerous drilling attempts, and close calls with an acetylene torch, I finally came up with a workable tool that could tighten and loosen bolts with certainty.
-The idea I had in my head, was now was a tool in my hand.
-Crude, but effective.
+And after numerous drilling attempts, and close calls with an acetylene torch, I finally came up with a workable tool that could actually tighten and loosen bolts with certainty.
+That good idea, was now was a tool – an invention.
+Crude, but surprisingly effective.

 Fast forward to 2013 when I saw a news report on 3D printing.
-I was amazed at the things those printers could do.
-To my surprise, I found out that the High School I teach at (you gotta have a steady gig) had a 3D printer in its Industrial Ed. department.
-I found a student who could draw up and write out the wrench in digital format.
+I was amazed at all the things those printers could make.
+And then to my surprise, I found out that we had a 3D printer in the Industrial Ed. department at the High School where I taught at (Meet the Inventor).
+I found a student who could draw up the wrench and write it out in digital format.
 We printed out some plastic prototypes (very cool), and the two of us presented the idea to a team of international patent lawyers.

-Today, this tool in my hand can now be a tool in everyone’s toolbox.
-The Drummer's Wing Nut Wrench is the perfect multi-purpose tool.
+Today, The Drummer's Wing Nut Wrench is sold in music stores, hardware stores and conveniently online (in the safety & comfort of your home – we’ve all heard that enough lately).
+It’s the perfect multi-purpose tool.
 Check it out.
-It also works great with ceiling hooks, eye-bolts, thumb screws and every fastener imaginable.
+Not only for drum hardware, it works surprisingly well on ceiling hooks, eye-bolts, thumb screws, elbow hooks and every fastener imaginable.
 It will make your life easier.

 Enjoy the wrench.
 Play with confidence!